lexemlang/lexem/specification/functional/types.md

 ## Node type

-Represents an node in the result tree.
+Represents a node in the result tree.
 They are created by _expressions_ and _filters_ so they have no literals.

 - Type: `Expression`
 - Prototype: `Expression.prototype`.